sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/network-troubleshooting.md

 <img width="813" height="247" alt="ping internet" src="https://github.com/user-attachments/assets/520655b5-91a3-40c6-adcc-f3cadff59fa4" />

 >  4 out of 4 packets returned.
 Response times of 31–43ms are normal for a public internet target.
-Packets are leaving the local network, routing through the internet, reaching Google's DNS servers, and returning successfully.
+Packets are leaving the local network, routing through the internet, reaching Google's DNS servers and returning successfully.
 Full connectivity confirmed at baseline.

 ---